 Experienced travelers should know that during cold and rainy days a cozy gallery may provide a warm hideout and some aesthetic food for your brain.
-Even better, if the gallery has soft chairs, smooth sound and a classic presentation-session with free snacks, drinks and easy talk with bohemian types.
+Even better, if the gallery has soft chairs, smooth sound and a classic presentation-session with free snacks, drinks and easy talk.
 However, this gallery is a bit different.

 By the way, in 1981 some episodes of the legendary Russian comic-thriller “The Hound of the Baskervilles” were filmed on this street, where Sherlock Holmes and Dr Watson were spying on Lord Henry.
 Together with Andrei Tarkovsky’s Stalker it is probably the most well-known film that was shot in Tallinn.